Adalbert Klingler

-«Bewitched» by puppetry
+Beginnings in puppetry

 In 1901, as a five-year-old boy, he came into contact with puppetry for the first time.
-He himself later said: «At that time in the Trattoria Viola on Langstrasse, where the Burattinaio, the Italian puppeteer had set up his small stage, I became literally bewitched with his Bergamasco native, a Kasper Giuppin.
+He later said: "At that time in the Trattoria Viola on Langstrasse, where the Burattinaio, the Italian puppeteer had set up his small stage, I became literally bewitched with his Bergamasco native, a Kasper Giuppin.
 He blew up my world.
-A completely new world opened up to me.» Whenever little Adalbert was able to escape from home, he took his place there.
+A completely new world opened up to me."
+Whenever little Adalbert was able to escape from home, he took his place there.
 Sometimes, his mother almost had to force him out of the smoke-filled bar at ten o'clock in the evening.

-In his free time, he worked as an amateur actor, e.g. at the «Freie Bühne Zurich».
-Thanks to his expressive voice, he was chosen as a role actor at the «Swiss Marionette Theater in the Museum of Design, Zürich».
-There he gave his voice to the monkey «Jaffo» in the play «Zirkus Juhu» by Traugott Vogel.
+In his free time, he worked as an amateur actor, e.g. at the Freie Bühne Zurich.
+Thanks to his expressive voice, he was chosen as a role actor at the Swiss Marionette Theater in the Museum of Design, Zürich.
+There he gave his voice to the monkey "Jaffo" in the play Zirkus Juhu by Traugott Vogel.
 He also worked as a speaker and reciter at the Radio Studio Zurich.
 A highlight was his appointment to participate in the Einsiedeln World Theater in 1924 and 1925.